w-transposed-x/hifi-gan-denoising/README.md

 Data for training can be supplied in several ways.
 In hparams.py (hparams.files), you can specify paths to your data.
 In all cases, paths must point to either a directory containing audio files (.wav) or a .pkl file of a Pandas Dataframe.
 All audio data should have a sample rate of 16kHz or above.
-**In the case of specifying directories**, IR and noise files can directly be contained in the specified directory.
+**In the case of specifying directories**, files can directly be contained in the specified directory.
-Speaker files, if using speaker conditioning according to [Rethage (2018)](https://arxiv.org/abs/1706.07162), must be contained in immediate sub-directories of the specified directory, one sub-directory for each individual speaker.
 **In the case specifying .pkl files**, the Dataframe for speakers, IRs and noises must contain a column labeled `path`, with paths to audio files as its rows.
-In the case of speaker files, the Dataframe also has to have a column labeled `sp_id` with the speaker ID (as integer) corresponding to the audio file.

 ### Training